udacity/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

+People were hopeful it would be fun and itnersting, but often times it was just [sad](dath/death.md)

 And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)

 A few learned to [tango](tango/tango.md)